-OutlookTime®, which runs inside Outlook, was employed to allow staff to allocate athlete and program details to appointments which were then posted as timesheets with the click of a button.
+OutlookTime®, our Outlook time tracking system which runs inside Outlook, was employed to allow staff to allocate athlete and program details to appointments which were then posted as timesheets with the click of a button.

 This national sports institute had 25 different Olympic and Paralympic sports as clients whose national federations all invest significant money in its programs on the basis of it being able to deliver important services.
 It was critical to be able to track the services it provides across a wide geographical area and on sometimes unorthodox schedules.